 Club nights and events celebrating 60's English R&B, Classic and Northern Soul, Brit Pop and Indie Rock.
 Examples shown include handbills for a tribute to the late Joe Strummer and a replication of the 1967 movie Blow Up for The Mod Club in Vancouver.
 Handbills for two Transatlantic events in Edmonton, a poster for the Vancouver and Montreal Mod Club's Halloween party (illustration appropriated from the Penguin edition of the Anthony Burgess novel, A Clockwork Orange) and a poster for Edmonton's One Night Stand.

 Trips for Kids Vancouver is a non-profit society dedicated to enabling youth with barriers to experience mountain trails.
 Downbeat is their interactive social event that showcases video and still photography, live performances and a silent auction.
 The design of the 2008 and 2009 posters prominently feature images by presenting photographers (Kari Medig and Ian Hylands).

-Imagine the shock when an ultrasound was taken showing the addition to our family was already riding!
-The image was used to announce our news to family and friends.
+Imagine the shock when an ultrasound was taken showing that the addition to our family was already riding a bike!
+The image was used to announce our big news to family and friends.